outpaddling/Coding-Standards/README.md

 We all like to be creative and make end-users happy, but there are negative consequences to consider as well.
-Before adding a cool new feature that you or one of your users feels will add convenience, assess the real value vs the cost of writring and more importantly, maintaining the additional code.
+Before adding a cool new feature that you or one of your users feels will add convenience, assess the real value vs the cost of writing and more importantly, maintaining the additional code.

 Follow the example of Dennis Ritchie and friends.
 They designed C and Unix